-The National Trust offer 25% off their membership scheme for those over 60, who have held a membership for at least 5 of the last 10 years.
+The National Trust offers 25% off their membership scheme for those over 60, who have held a membership for the last three consecutive years.
 There are many beautiful National Trust properties throughout Suffolk that you can visit for free with a membership card, including the Theatre Royal, Dunwich Heath, Sutton Hoo and the famous Flatford Village more (check out our list of the best National Trust properties in Suffolk).
-This is an opt-in scheme, your membership won’t automatically change to the reduced rate, so to get this discount ring 0344 800 1895.
+This is an opt-in scheme, meaning your membership won’t automatically update to the reduced rate.
+To get this discount, ring 0344 800 1895.

 Health and Wellbeing Discounts for the Over 60s in Suffolk

-Specsavers’ offer 25% off when you buy a single pair of glasses on specific ranges, plus free NHS-funded eye tests.
+Specsavers offer 20% off to over 60s when you buy a single pair of glasses on specific ranges, plus free NHS-funded eye tests.
 There are stores in Ipswich, Stowmarket, Bury St Edmunds, Sudbury, Lowestoft and more.
-Book an appointment.